 Named by Captain John Smith for the Native Americans who once lived nearby, the Nanticoke River represents one of the Chesapeake Bay’s most productive tributaries.
 The surrounding 725,000-acre watershed supports a rich array of wildlife, including more rare plants than any other landscape on the Delmarva Peninsula.

-Over the years, the Conservancy and its partners have protected an estimated 20 percent of the Nanticoke River watershed, including in southern Delaware at the Conservancy’s Middleford North Preserve.
+Over the years, The Nature Conservancy and its partners have protected an estimated 20 percent of the Nanticoke River watershed, including in southern Delaware at TNC’s Middleford North Preserve.
 Located just upstream from Seaford, the preserve hugs a portion of Gravelly Branch, a last undisturbed portion of the Nanticoke River watershed that hasn’t been channelized or dredged.
 It’s a place that retains the river’s wild and scenic character in the face of burgeoning development.

 A Home for Imperiled Species